DeanHazineh/DFlat-tensorflow/readme.md

 By treating optical layers in the same fashion as standard, differentiable neural layers, deep learning pipelines can be built to simultaneously optimize optical hardware and ML computational back-ends for the next generation of computational imaging devices.

+## Version Notes
+Dflat version 4 presents several changes relative to v3.
+Some scripts in the Fourier layer have been modified to improve the computational speed and efficiency.
+The package has also been restructured for easier interpretability; we have removed extra scripts, functions, and files that were related to the original papers and were only there for initial academic benchmarking.
+Lastly, all data files are now zipped to enable faster downloads and are unpackaged during install.

+Older versions will now be kept as seperate branches for archival purposes.

 ## Usage and Documentation:

-For usage and documentation, a readthedocs page is in active development.
+A readthedocs page will be provided in the future.
 You may also visit the code pages for projects that use DFlat to learn more (example: https://github.com/DeanHazineh/Multi-Image-Synthesis).
-A few tutorial notebooks (google collab) as a demo are also provided in `DFlat/examples/`.
-Additional examples will be provided in the future (we welcome community made examples sent by email).
+Several tutorial notebooks (google collabs linked below) are also provided as demos.
+Additional examples will be provided in the future and we welcome community made examples sent by email.

 For developers and researchers,
 - a script to train neural models can be found in `DFlat/dflat/neural_optical_layer/core/trainer_models.py`
-- a script to build a cell library using RCWA_TF can be found in `DFlat/dflat/cell_library_generation/generate_cell_library.py`.
+- a script to build a cell library using RCWA_TF can be found in `DFlat/dflat/cell_library_generation/`.

 ### (a) install and run DFlat in Google collab: